ATLAS heavy ion event with asymmetric jets

 AGLT2 Compute and Storage Nodes

-AGLT2 provides more than 4500 CPU cores and 2.2 Petabytes of storage for ATLAS physics computing.
+AGLT2 provides more than 2,500 multi-core job slots (12,000 cores) and over 7 Petabytes of storage for ATLAS physics computing.
 Site infrastructure services for job management, storage management, and interfacing with the ATLAS computing cloud are managed at UM and computing/storage resources are located both at UM and at MSU.

 To outside users of our site we appear as one entity.
 The collaboration between UM and MSU allows our site to provide double the resources than would otherwise be possible and increase our redundancy in the event that either site is unavailable.